kryops/01v96-remote/README.md

 ### Installation on a Raspberry Pi

 The application can be deployed to a Raspberry Pi micro computer.
-It can be configured to receive MIDI signals through its GPIO ports.
+It can be connected via USB or configured to receive MIDI signals through its GPIO ports.

 The documentation for the installation on a Raspberry Pi can be found in the file *raspberry/documentation.md*